liadiluz8/BSc_Assignments/README.md

     Assignment 4: Covered SVM theory and introduced deep learning concepts.

 # Usage
 You can explore each assignment by navigating to the corresponding directory.
-Each assignment contains its own set of instructions and the code or documents necessary to complete it.
+Each assignment contains its own set of instructions and the code or documents necessary.

-# Contributions
-Contributions to this project are not currently being accepted as these assignments are for archival and personal reference purposes only.